-The work-plan calls for site operation and maintenance of 16 surface-water gaging stations monitored during the time period from October 1, 2015 through September 30, 2016.
-The Las Vegas Wash below Lake Las Vegas gaging station has been added to this agreement.
+The work-plan calls for site operation and maintenance of 17 surface-water gaging stations monitored during the time period from October 1, 2016 through September 30, 2017.
+One gaging station, Las Vegas Wasteway near East Las Vegas, has been temporarily discontinued during channel construction, but is expected to be reinstalled in January 2017.